 Death to the Stock Photo is on a mission to combat boring stock photography.
 Instead of downloading photos from the website, join to get a monthly photo pack via email.
 Some older projects are available in their graveyard for downloading.

-A popular paid stock photo site, dreamstime includes a large collection of free photos.
+A popular paid stock photo site, dreamstime includes an extensive collection of free photos.
 Attribution is required.

 Photographer Daria, who is also a designer and startup coach, provides a small collection of free stock photos for commercial use.
-An interesting mix of aerial photos, closeups and startup culture.
+An exciting mix of free commercial images includes aerial photos, close-ups, and startup culture.

 Find a Photo